Voice AI Custom Actions

 What are Voice AI Custom Actions?

-Voice AI Custom Actions allow AI agents to trigger custom POST webhook calls to external APIs during a live conversation.
-These actions can include authentication, headers, and dynamic parameters collected in real-time from the call.
-This enables agents to retrieve or send information instantly based on what the caller says.
+Voice AI Custom Actions allow Voice AI agents to send custom POST webhook requests to external APIs during a live conversation.
+These actions can include webhook URLs, headers, authentication, and dynamic parameters collected from the caller in real time.
+This helps the agent retrieve or send information based on what the caller says during the call.

 Key Benefits of Voice AI Custom Actions

-Voice AI Custom Actions enable seamless integrations with external systems directly within a live call.
-This enhances the agent’s ability to personalize and resolve issues faster.
+Voice AI Custom Actions help Voice AI agents connect with external systems during a live call.
+This allows the agent to personalize responses, retrieve information, and complete tasks faster.

-For example: If a customer asks, “What’s the status of my recent order?”, the AI can instantly call your order management system and retrieve the real-time status—without putting the caller on hold.
+(Example: If a caller asks, “What’s the status of my recent order?”, the AI can call your order management system and retrieve the order status without putting the caller on hold.)

-Reduce follow-up tasks by resolving needs during the call.
+• Reduce manual follow-up by resolving more requests during the call.

 Voice AI Conversation Triggers